NEW YORK & NEW JERSEY WORLD CUP 2026

 MATCHES AT METLIFE STADIUM

 New York New Jersey Stadium hosts five group-stage matches, one round-of-32 tie, one round-of-16 tie and the final.
-The confirmed group-stage fixtures already give the venue one of the strongest team mixes in the entire tournament.
+The group stage is now live, which means this page is already moving from theory into real planning around results, transport pressure and final-week demand.

 MetLife is home to the NFL's New York Giants and New York Jets and, for the World Cup, it becomes one of the largest and most visible venues in the competition.
 That makes practical planning important: transport, hotel pricing and airport choice all matter more here than in most other host cities.